Linear strands of edge ideals of multipartite uniform clutters: Preliminaries

 \subsection{Relative simplicial (co)homology}

-Let $X$ be a simplicial complex and let $Y$ be a nonempty subcomplex of $X$.
+Let $X$ be a simplicial complex and let $Y$ be a subcomplex of $X$.
 The {\it relative simplicial complex} $(X,Y)$ is the collection of all faces of $X$ which are not in $Y$, i.e. $X\backslash Y$.
-An orientation of $X$ induces and orientation of $Y$ and one can construct the {\it relative simplicial chain complex} of $(X,Y)$ (or {\it relative simplicial chain complex} of $X$ with respect to $Y$) in the same manner as the construction of the chain complex of a simplicial complex.
-We denote the simplicial chain complex of $X$ by $C_\bullet(X)$ and its relative chain complex with respect to $Y$ by $C_\bullet(X,Y)$.
-The relative chain complex of $(X,Y)$ is isomorphic to the cokernel of the natural inclusion map $C_\bullet(Y) \rightarrow C_\bullet(X)$.
-In analogy with the homology of a simplicial complex, the $i$-th homology of the complex $C_\bullet(X,Y) \otimes \kk$ is called the $i$-th {\it relative homology of the pair $(X,Y)$ with coefficient in $\kk$} and is denoted by $\H_i((X,Y);\kk)$.
-The relative reduced homology and cohomology are defined similarly.
+An orientation of $X$ induces an orientation of $Y$ and one can construct the {\it (reduced) relative simplicial chain complex} of $(X,Y)$ (or {\it (reduced) relative simplicial chain complex} of $X$ with respect to $Y$) in the same manner as the construction of the reduced chain complex of a simplicial complex.
+We denote the (reduced) simplicial chain complex of $X$ by $\widetilde{C}_\bullet(X)$ and its (reduced) relative chain complex with respect to $Y$ by $\widetilde{C}_\bullet(X,Y)$.
+The complex $\widetilde{C}_\bullet(X,Y)$ is isomorphic to the cokernel of the natural inclusion map $\widetilde{C}_\bullet(Y) \rightarrow \widetilde{C}_\bullet(X)$.
+In analogy with the reduced homology of a simplicial complex, the $i$-th homology of the complex $\widetilde{C}_\bullet(X,Y) \otimes \kk$ is called the $i$-th {\it (reduced) relative homology of the pair $(X,Y)$ with coefficient in $\kk$} and is denoted by $\tH_i((X,Y);\kk)$.
+Since we always assume that $Y$ is nonempty, $\tH_i((X,Y);\kk) = H_i((X,Y);\kk)$ for all $i$.
+The (reduced) relative cohomology is defined similar to reduced cohomology of a simplicial complex.
 For detail we refer to standard books on algebraic topology like \cite{Munkres-01} or \cite{Hatcher-01}.

 For any subset $W$ of the vertex set of $X$, the {\it restriction} of $X$ to $W$ is the simplicial complex $X_{|W} = \{F\in X ~|~ F\subseteq W\}$.
-Similarly, the {\it restriction} of $(X,Y)$ to $W$ denoted by $(X,Y)_{|W}$ is the relative simplicial complex consisting of all faces of $(X,Y)$ which are contained in $W$, i.e. $(X,Y)_{|W} = (X_{|W},Y_{|W\cap \text{ vertex set of } Y})$.
+Similarly, the {\it restriction} of $(X,Y)$ to $W$ denoted by $(X,Y)_{|W}$ is the relative simplicial complex consisting of all faces of $(X,Y)$ which are contained in $W$, i.e. $(X,Y)_{|W} = (X_{|W},Y_{|W\cap \{\text{vertex set of } Y\}})$.
 We call a simplicial complex {\it acyclic} if it is either empty or has zero reduced homology.